 Financial Support

 We provide five and a half years of financial support to all students (including international students) maintaining satisfactory academic progress.
 With the approval of the dissertation committee, this support can be extended for an additional semester (the end of the sixth year).
-The Department provides a competitive stipend and coverage of all fees and non-resident tuition.
+The department provides a competitive funding guarantee ($46,126 for students entering in the 2024-25 year) and coverage of all fees and non-resident tuition.
 Graduate student fees cover the cost of comprehensive health and dental insurance throughout the doctoral program.
 Support for the graduate program is provided by training grants from the National Institutes of Health (NIH), federal, state, and private funds as well as university and extramural fellowships.
 Students may also be appointed as Graduate Student Researchers (GSR) and Graduate Student Instructors (GSI).

-The MCB Department administers four NIH training grants (T32) in the following research areas: Molecular Basis of Cell Function (David Bilder / Elçin Ünal, Co-Program Director; NIGMS GM007232); Genomics (Daniel Rokhsar/ Michael Eisen, Co-Program Directors; NHGRI HG00047); Immunology and Pathogenesis Program (Ellen Robey/ Gregory Barton, Co-Program Director; NIAID AI100829); and Genetic Dissection of Cells and Organisms (Jasper Rine/ Iswar Hariharan, Co-Program Directors).
+The MCB Department administers four NIH training grants (T32) in the following research areas: Molecular Biology Across Scales (David Bilder / Elçin Ünal, Co-Program Directors; NIGMS GM148378); Genomics (Daniel Rokhsar/ Michael Eisen, Co-Program Directors; NHGRI HG00047); Immunology and Pathogenesis (Ellen Robey/ Gregory Barton, Co-Program Director; NIAID AI100829); and Genetic Dissection of Cells and Organisms (Noah Whiteman/ Nicole King, Co-Program Directors; NIGMS GM132022).

 California Residency